 I was just sick.
 My daddy had red hair and an uncontrollable temper.
 That's about all I'm going to say about that here.
 I may write about that aother time . . . well . . . probably not.

-Ricky was bouncing around and barking excittedly like he did every time someone drove into the little gravel road that constituted the driveway to the house.
-I was nearly sick to my stomach because I was afraid he was going to hit Ricky with a stick, or perhaps kick him.
+Ricky was bouncing around and barking excitedly like he did every time someone drove into the little gravel road that constituted the driveway to the house.
+I was nearly sick to my stomach watching Dad playfully greet and play with Ricky.
+I was afraid he was going to hit Ricky with a stick, or perhaps kick him.
 What he did I never dreamed he would do.

 When he saw the sheep he just looked at me, walked into the house and got his .22 rifle.
 When he walked back outside with it, I knew what the sentence was.
 Ricky was oblivious to the fact of his fate and soon coming demise.
 He was just happy-go-lucky Ricky.
 Dad loaded the old single shot bolt action rifle, pulled it to his shoulder and followed Ricky around waiting for the shot.